beeware/toga/docs/reference/api/widgets/timeinput.rst

 Notes
 -----

+* This widget supports hours, minutes and seconds.
+Microseconds will always be returned as zero.

+  * On Android, seconds will also be returned as zero.

 * Properties that return :any:`datetime.time` objects can also accept:

   * :any:`datetime.datetime`: The time portion will be extracted.
   * :any:`str`: Will be parsed as an ISO8601 format time string (e.g., "06:12").

-* On Android, the widget only supports hours and minutes.
-Seconds will always be returned as zero.

-* On Android, the widget does not support minimum and maximum limits.

 Reference
 ---------